-Notes: Remains of a Roman fort, city, and river port here were mentioned by early writers (see Pastcape), but have since been obliterated.
-The course of the Esk here is strange and must surely have been altered deliberately in the past.
-Selkirk (1995:229) suggests that what is now a mere ditch from Netherby Hall to Scaurbank downstream on the Esk may have been a Roman canal.
+Notes: Nothing has been found archaeologically at Gretna, though remains of a Roman fort, city, and river port at Netherby were mentioned by early writers (see here), but have since been obliterated.
+The course of the Esk there is strange and must surely have been altered deliberately in the past.
+Selkirk (1995:229) suggested that what is now a mere ditch from Netherby Hall to Scaurbank downstream on the Esk may have been a Roman canal.
 This site is in Arthuret, possibly to be linked with post-Roman fighting.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.